PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 was some network device delaying the transmission or some time consuming processing before each evaluation, the driver can't notice.

-    timesync_method:   2
+    timesync_method:   "average"
     timesync_period:   10000
-    timesync_off_usec: -3000
+    timesync_offset_usec: -3000

-#### Method 3: Smoothed from extra HTTP requests for `system_time_raw`
+#### Method 'requests': Smoothed from extra HTTP requests for `system_time_raw`

 Making extra HTTP requests to the sensor for `system_time_raw` every `timesync_interval` milliseconds, this is another way to acquire input for computing sensor time vs. PC time offset and slope.

-Pro: The time for making the request and receiving the answer is a known upper bound for possible error in computed time offset.
+Pro: The duration from sending the request until the answer is received from the sensor is a known upper bound for possible error in computed time offset.

 Con: This needs extra communication which might be a burden to the sensor especially at high sample rates, and increase risk of gaps in scan data.

 Note that `timesync_period` must be larger than `timesync_interval`.

-    timesync_method:   3
+    timesync_method:   "requests"
     timesync_interval: 250
     timesync_period:   10000
-    timesync_off_usec: 7000
+    timesync_offset_usec: 7000

 ### Caveats